gvwilson/sdxpy/src/archive/index.md

-the function `analyze_and_save` reads some data, analyzes it, saves the results, and then create an archive of those results.
+the function `analyze_and_save` reads some data, analyzes it, saves the results, and then creates an archive of those results.
 It doesn't know whether the archive is compressing files or whether they're being saved locally or remotely.